Conobi/42enhancer/README.md

 ## Needs to be done
 These features are still not available, but they will be soon.
-- AUR packages :
-	- Chrome
-	- Brave
-	- CLion
-	- Prism Launcher
-	- Parsec
-- Session locking
+- Session locking (workaround possible)
-- Docker support
-- Flatpak support (? not sure)
-- Virt-manager or Virtualbox
 - Better shortcuts
 - DConf backup, replace and restore
 - Language support